Human Spaceflights

 No. Surname Given names Position

-1 USA Young John Watts CDR
+1 Young John Watts CDR

-2 USA Swigert John Leonard, Jr. "Jack" CMP
+2 Swigert John Leonard, Jr. "Jack" CMP

-3 USA Duke Charles Moss, Jr. "Chuck" LMP
+3 Duke Charles Moss, Jr. "Chuck" LMP

 Crew Apollo 13 (original)